 Hoyalux Amplitude TrueForm

 This lens design also can not be customized to your individual needs but it is more recommended for frames that sit more tilted in your face.
 The recommendation from Hoya for this progressive lens design is a pantoscopic tilt of 8-13° which is not as common in other manufacturers.
-This comes in handy when you decide to use a frame that can not be tilted in another way and you do not want to pay an extra of the customization.
+This comes in handy when you decide to use a frame that can not be tilted in another way and you do not want to pay an extra for the customization.

 All the mentioned progressive lenses above are produced out of plastic materials.
 Hoya frankly spoken has one of the most durable coatings of all manufacturers but if these lenses are still not hard enough you can get one of the following glass lenses.